-Vermont's Emergency Relief & Assistance Fund (ERAF) provides State funding to match FEMA Public Assistance grants following a federally-declared disaster.
-In 2014, the ERAF criteria were revised to incentivize communities to be more proactive prior to disasters.
+The criteria for Vermont's Emergency Relief & Assistance Fund (ERAF) were revised, effective from October 2014, to incentivize communities to be more proactive prior to disasters.
 The default rate for State contribution towards non-federal Public Assistance match following a declared disaster dropped to 7.5%, requiring municipalities to cover the other 17.5% for Public Assistance projects.
 However, municipalities that take the following proactive measures are awarded 12.5% State match: